Overview: Our Approach

 At the end of a treatment plan, patients will meet with their nurse for an exit interview to summarize each their participation and goal achievement, and solidify future plans for continued lifestyle change and maintenance.
 Staff also collects information to examine and measure outcomes in the program.
 A summary report of this interview is sent to the patient’s physician(s).
 Patients are also asked to complete an anonymous program evaluation to help with program improvement.

-After program completion, patients may choose to continue exercising twice a week at the center through the self-pay maintenance program.
+After program completion (and space permitting), patients may choose to continue exercising twice a week at the center through the self-pay maintenance program.
 At each visit, a staff member checks the patient’s blood pressure, pulse and weight prior to exercise.
 In collaboration with the staff, the patient adjusts their own exercise workload.
 Staff is available to field other questions or concerns that may arise.
 Patients often choose this option to help them stay on track toward achieving personal heart health goals.